-This chapter describes the process 'Entering gas into the gas system' with the associated subprocesses and activities that are included.
+This depth describes the process Entering is included.
 The description is limited to the subprocesses in Sweden.

 • The balance responsibility agreement governs the obligations of the balance administrator with regard to selling and purchasing and planning information.

 • The balance administrator ought to update and report planning information on an ongoing basis.